lucasdiamantaras/OPEC_OilMarket_Analysis/CrudeOil_Analysis/README.md

 - Estimate how long would 1,5T barrels last if demand stays the same.
 Can we then try to estimate this same timew but considering the average growth of the last years?

 - Are reserves growing with demand in a reasonable pace?
 Which is growing faster?

-Other possible analysis to create:
 Trend Analysis with Moving Averages [DONE] Year-over-Year Growth Rates [DONE]
-Forecasting Future Values (maybe)
-Analysis of Extremes

-Other Questions to answer:
 * Which countries have the largest oil reserves?
 [DONE]

 * Which countries have added or increased more their reserves over the years?
-And which have decreased the most? (cumulative growth)
+And which have decreased the most? (cumulative growth) [DONE]

 * Which countries have have the largest demands for crude oil?
 [DOONE]

+-->

 ## 4. Methodology:

 ### 4.1 Data Preparation and Processing